-Obviously we were in doubt and maybe crazy for even considering this trip.
-But Baalbek in the Bekaa valley is also one of the most beautiful parts of the country with one of the best Roman ruins in Lebanon.
+Obviously I was in doubt and maybe crazy for even considering to visit Baalbek in Lebanon.
+But the Bekaa valley is also one of the most beautiful parts of the country and Baalbek is one of the best Roman ruins in Lebanon.

-We tried to call the Tourism Information board but got no response.
-Finally we decided to head to the bus station ourselves to see if we would be able to travel to Baalbek.
+I tried to call the Tourism Information board but got no response.
+Finally I decided to head to the bus station myself to see if I would be able to travel there and if there were more people planning to visit Baalbek in Lebanon.

-From the Cola intersection there were still frequent buses going to Baalbek.
-At the station the bus drivers had found us before we could find them.
-We saw this as a good sign.
+From the Cola intersection there were still frequent buses going to Baalbek so that was a good sign.
+However, I was the only tourist at the bus station and the bus drivers had found me before I could find them.

-When we asked whether it was safe, our driver didn’t seem too concerned “Sure, why not? people go there every day”.
-It wasn’t clear who these people were, certainly no tourists, but we were happy with the answer.
+When I asked whether it was safe to visit Baalbek, our driver didn’t seem too concerned “Sure, why not? people go there every day”.
+It wasn’t clear who these people were, certainly no tourists, but I was happy with the answer.

 Baalbek wasn’t so popular after all and it took a long time for the van to fill up.
-We were almost about to give up on our plan when at the last moment a big family showed up taking the last vacant seats.
+I was almost about to give up on my plan to visit Baalbek when at the last moment a big family showed up taking the last vacant seats.

 Lebanon’s Bekaa valley

-We were on our way and as soon as we entered the Bekaa valley I could see why this is considered to be one of the most beautiful parts of Lebanon.
+I was on my way and as soon as I entered the Bekaa valley I could see why this is considered to be one of the most beautiful parts of Lebanon.
 Small villages surrounded by vineyards and orchards with snow-capped mountains in the back.
 It is hard to believe that this seemingly peaceful place can get pretty violent at times.

 Now everything was quiet.
 Although we passed several Syrian refugee tent camps that are a strong reminder of the political turmoil across the border.
-The fertile soil is apparently also good for growing hashish and opium poppies and the Beqaa valley has a long history of illicit drug trade.
+The fertile soil is apparently also good for growing hashish and opium poppies and the Bekaa valley has a long history of illicit drug trade as well.

-Because it was friday most shops were closed and it was eerily quiet.
-We quickly made our way to the ruins.
-A single man trying to sell his Hezbollah souvenirs approached us immediately.
-He had not seen any other tourists for the whole week.
+Because it was friday most shops in Baalbek town were closed and it was eerily quiet.
+I quickly made my way to the Baalbek ruins.
+A single man trying to sell his Hezbollah souvenirs approached me immediately.
+He had not seen any other tourists for the whole week and was hoping this was his lucky day.

 Back from Baalbek to Beirut